jnth/teleinfo_reader/README.md

  - `PG_USER` (local user by default),
  - `PG_PASSWORD` (empty string by default),
  - `PG_DBNAME` (same as user name by default).

+## CLI script

+ - `read-teleinfo`: read the serial data and send them into a PostgreSQL database.